Real Estate Investing: How to Buy and Rent. Landlord 101. Part 2.

 How to Advertise Your Rental Property

-I personally use the Craigslist that has proven to be a cost-free way to find the tenants.
+I personally use Craigslist that has proven to be a cost-free way to find tenants.
 You may also use Apartments.com for a small fee.
-If your apartment is located in the large building, it makes sense to place your ads on the bulletin board.
+If your apartment is located in a large building, it makes sense to place your ads on the bulletin board.

-Make sure you provide a reliable phone number, e-mail and the hours when you will be able to response.
+Make sure you provide a reliable phone number, e-mail, and the hours when you will be able to respond.

 In addition to online listings, you may choose to host an open house for prospective renters.

 Some landlords even stage the property with furniture and accessories.
 This lets potential tenants picture themselves living there and gives them an idea of how much furniture can fit in each room.
 However, I find it excessive unless your rent fee is very high and you want to attract tenants with high incomes.

 Have rental applications handy.
 Set up a tablet with internet access in the living room or kitchen so interested renters can complete an application online or get it printed out and offer them a copy.

 Hand out flyers.
 Give potential tenants something to take with them like a couple of photos and features of the property, along with instructions on how to apply.